jrera1796/Think-Social/README.md

 Think Social utilizes MongoDB to create a database that's dynamic and flexible to meet the needs of an ever expanding social networking site.

 ## Usage
-This repository demonstrates the back-end functions for creating, reading, updating, and deleting;
+This repository demonstrates the back-end functions for creating, reading, updating, and deleting

 - Users' associated Username and Email.
 - Users' associated Thoughts and Reactions.